Lexicon

 ORIGINAL

-The historical arc of coordination modes.
-Status: coordination through ascribed position—you are born into a role, and obligations flow from who you are (feudal orders, caste systems).
-Contract: coordination through voluntary agreement—you choose your obligations, and enforcement proceeds through institutions that can compel compliance (liberal orders, market economies).
-Proof: coordination through verification—claims can be checked directly without trusting either party or their enforcers (the emerging Proof Order).
-Henry Maine described the movement from status to contract; we are witnessing the movement from contract to proof.
-Each transition changes not just the mechanism but the structure of power: status concentrates power in those who assign positions; contract concentrates power in those who can enforce agreements; proof distributes power to those who can verify claims.
-The transition is not automatic—proof can perfect domination as readily as it enables liberation—but the substrate now exists.
+Three coordination modes define a historical arc.
+Status: coordination through ascribed position.
+You are born into a role, and obligations flow from who you are.
+Contract: coordination through voluntary agreement.
+You choose your obligations, and enforcement proceeds through institutions that can compel compliance.
+Proof: coordination through verification.
+Claims can be checked directly without trusting either party or their enforcers.
+Henry Maine described the movement from status to contract; the present transition is from contract to proof.
+Each shift changes the locus of power: status concentrates it in those who assign positions; contract in those who enforce agreements; proof distributes it to those who can verify claims.
+The transition is not automatic — proof can perfect domination as readily as it enables liberation — but the substrate now exists.

 Statutes of Forgetting